WATCH: Raindrops Catapult Bacteria Into The Air, And It's Beautiful

 It's a byproduct of bacteria and fungi.
 And something about rain lofts the chemical — and sometimes the organisms themselves — into the air, a process that not only helps release that earthy smell but may, in very rare conditions, spread diseases.

-in particular, how it launches the tiny living things off the ground.
+Somehow raindrops launch tiny living things off the ground.

 Wind can pick bacteria up from the ground and bring into the sky, sometimes settling in clouds thousands of feet above us.
 Sea spray can also send bacteria flying.
-But it was a mystery as to how rain could do the same.
+The mystery has been, how does rain do it?

 Now, mechanical engineers writing Wednesday in the journal Nature Communications say they've figured it out.
 It has to do with tiny bubbles.